bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 This approach is appropriate for any of the following use cases:

 -   The package is currently written in CommonJS and the author would prefer not to refactor it into ES module syntax, but wishes to provide named exports for ES module consumers.
 -   The package has other packages that depend on it, and the end user might install both this package and those other packages.
 For example a `utilities` package is used directly in an application, and a `utilities-plus` package adds a few more functions to `utilities`.
-Because the wrapper exports underlying CommonJS files, it doesn’t matter if `utilities-plus` is written in CommonJS or ES module syntax; it will work either way.
+Because the wrapper exports underlying CommonJS files, it doesn't matter if `utilities-plus` is written in CommonJS or ES module syntax; it will work either way.
 -   The package stores internal state, and the package author would prefer not to refactor the package to isolate its state management.
 See the next section.

 A variant of this approach not requiring conditional exports for consumers could be to add an export, e.g. `"./module"`, to point to an all-ES module-syntax version of the package.
-This could be used via `import 'pkg/module'` by users who are certain that the CommonJS version will not be loaded anywhere in the application, such as by dependencies; or if the CommonJS version can be loaded but doesn’t affect the ES module version (for example, because the package is stateless):
+This could be used via `import 'pkg/module'` by users who are certain that the CommonJS version will not be loaded anywhere in the application, such as by dependencies; or if the CommonJS version can be loaded but doesn't affect the ES module version (for example, because the package is stateless):

 ```